 The Commission actively engages in culturally and community responsive practices.
-To this end, the Commission will have on-site translators at each public forum.
-The Commission will automatically provide English/Spanish and Spanish/English translators for direct translation via headset, as well as for individuals wishing to give public comment in Spanish.
-Individuals giving public comment through a translator will be given an extended period of time to provide public comment.
+To this end, the Commission will provide on-site interpreters at each public forum if needed.
+The Commission will provide services for direct interpretation via headset, as well as for individuals wishing to give public comment.
+Individuals giving public comment through an interpreter will be given an extended period of time to provide public comment.

-To request translators for languages other than Spanish, please make your request to:
+To request interpreters, please make your request two weeks prior to an event to:

-Based on their findings from the charter school applicant’s proposal and Capacity Interview, the state and national expert evaluators will submit a recommendation report of either approval or denial to the Commission.
-This recommendation report will also be delivered to the applicant.
+Based on the charter school applicant’s proposal and Capacity Interview, the evaluation team provide their findings to Commission staff who then prepare an official recommendation report.
+The report will recommend either approval or denial of a proposal.
+The recommendation is then submitted to the Commission for their consideration.
+The report is also made available to the applicant.
 The recommendation report is nonbinding and the Commission has final authority to approve or deny a proposal.

 Examples of past recommendation reports may be viewed on our Application Archive pages.